Term Vs. Whole Life Insurance Guide: What's the Difference?

 - and 30 years

-Most people will outlive their policy, but this is why term life insurance costs a fraction of what a whole life insurance policy does.
-Instead of spending hundreds of dollars on whole life insurance, you can purchase a term policy and invest your savings, also known as, "Buy term and invest the rest."
+Most people will outlive their policy, but that's why term life insurance costs a fraction of what a whole life insurance policy costs.
+Instead of spending hundreds of dollars on whole life insurance, you can purchase a term policy and invest your savings, also known as "buy term and invest the rest."

 This strategy allows the policyholder to become self-insured earlier in life, eliminating their need for whole life insurance when their term expires.
-If you have ample savings, no debt, and dependents; you don't need to worry about carrying a significant amount of life insurance coverage.
+If you have ample savings, no debt, and no dependents, you don't need to worry about carrying a significant amount of life insurance coverage.

-When purchasing a policy, be sure to select a term extends beyond the life events you want to protect.
-For example, if you have 24 years left on your mortage, a 25-year term is best.
-While purchasing a 20-year term might save you a few dollars a month, it also will leave your loved ones without ample coverage for at least 4 years.
+When purchasing a policy, selecting the right term for your needs is critical.
+Be sure to select a term that extends beyond the life events you want to protect.
+For example, if you have 24 years left on your mortage, a 25-year term would be best.
+While purchasing a 20-year term might save you a few dollars a month, it also will leave your loved ones without ample coverage for at least four years.

 By the end of your term, you should surpass the life events you need to protect, reducing or eliminating your need for life insurance.
 If circumstances change, and you still need a large amount of coverage after your term expires, most life insurance providers will allow you to keep your current policy on an “annual renewable” basis for an increased cost.

-Some insurance companies also offer a conversion option which allows the policyholder to covert their existing term policy into permanent coverage.
-Oftentimes this is the best choice for someone that is terminally ill or no longer eligible for a new policy.
+Some insurance companies also offer a conversion option that allows the policyholder to convert their existing term policy into permanent coverage.
+Oftentimes this is the best option for someone who is terminally ill or no longer eligible for a new policy.
 However, you must take advantage of this benefit before your term expires.
 Most policies also have a conversion age limit.